What is Enterprise Architecture?

 Principles inform and support how an organization fulfills its mission.

-Principles are established on all EA Domains.
+Principles are established in all domains.

 Business Principles – provide a basis for decision-making throughout the business: